-Whether you ever sell or not, being investor-ready is one of the best ways to honor your family's legacy.
-It safeguards the business you've built, clarifies governance for future generations, and keeps strategic options open.
-In a family business, the ultimate return isn't only financial: It's generational.
-Investor-readiness will also allow you to control the narrative and reduce friction in the transition process, while importantly allowing all parties to focus on the truly strategic issues.
+Whether you ever sell or not, being investor-ready is one of the best ways to honor your legacy.
+It safeguards the business you've built, clarifies governance for future leaders, and keeps strategic options open.
 So even if you are not looking to exit or raise capital, be investor-ready.
-You, your employees, your management team, and most importantly, your family will be glad you did.
+You, your employees and management team will be glad you did.